Midohajhouj/DDoS-Toolkit/README.md

 ---

 ### 3. **Anonymizer (`anonymizer`)**
 A script to ensure complete anonymity during attacks by routing traffic through the Tor network.
+(Required Tor)

 #### Features:
 - **Tor Integration**: Redirect all network traffic through Tor for anonymity.